PanicInitiative/panicbutton.io/_posts/help/using/0001-01-01-help-using-02-configuration-03-code.md

 Create a four digit pincode that you will remember.
 This pincode is needed to access the app settings and keep your emergency contact details & messages private.

-**Be aware that your pin code will not be needed to trigger the alerts in an emergency!**
+**Your pin code will not be needed to trigger the alerts in an emergency!**

 It is important you remember your pincode.
 If you forget it you will need to reinstall the app and start all over again with the set-up!